USDA-ARS-GBRU/itsxpress/README.rst

 If using QIIME2, follow the installation instructions on their wiki: https://docs.qiime2.org/2022.11/install/native/

-As of now ITSxpress is compatible with version 2022.8 and 2022.11 of QIIME2
+As of now ITSxpress is compatible with newest versions of QIIME2.
+The following instructions are for QIIME2 2022.11.

 Example: